jankotek/mapdb/README.md

 ## Development

 MapDB is written in Kotlin.
-You will need IntelliJ Idea 15 and newer to edit it.
+You will need IntelliJ Idea 15 or newer to edit it.

 You can use Maven to build MapDB by issuing command `mvn install`.